StefanoND/nwn-nwsync-digitalOcean-uploader/README.md

 # DEPRECATED - Consider using [v2.0](https://github.com/StefanoND/nwn-nwsync-digitalOcean-uploader/tree/main)

-# Nwsync uploader for Digital Ocean Spaces
+# v1.0 - NWSync uploader for Digital Ocean Spaces
 This is an application that I use in my CI for my personal nwn projects.

 This will ingest your nwsync files and upload them to a DigitalOcean Space.